etolbakov/excalidocker-rs/README.md

 More command examples are in the [Makefile](/Makefile).

-### Artefact
+### Binaries
-📚 Download the latest artifact from [releases](https://github.com/etolbakov/excalidocker-rs/releases) and ungzip it.
+📚 Download the latest artifact for your platform/architecture from [releases](https://github.com/etolbakov/excalidocker-rs/releases) and ungzip it.

 To get the `help` menu use:
 ```sh